ciax-org/twit/README.md

-# Twit - Twitter utility
+# Twit - Python script using tweepy to set notifications for all Twitter friends

 ## Problem